 By Agata, Alexander, Mario and Patrik

 The European Asylum System revealed many issues and weak spots especially under current migratory pressure.
-The European Asylum Support Office (EASO) is a European Union (EU) agency which struggles with effectiveness, due to its limited powers.
-EASO is responsible for the support and implementation of the Common European Asylum System (CEAS).
-This blogpost suggests a step-by-step approach towards possible extension of its powers.
+The European Asylum Support Office (EASO) is a European Union (EU) agency which struggles to practically guarantee the effective protection of asylum seekers, due to its limited de jure powers.
+EASO managed to develop steadily throughout the years (Figure 1) and it is presently responsible for the support and implementation of the Common European Asylum System (CEAS).
+This blogpost suggests an approach towards improving EASO’s operation framework and exploring a possible further extension of its current powers.

 EASO in Law (de jure) and in Action (de facto): one framework, two different agencies?

 The current legal framework suggests that EASO’s powers can be divided into two sections – advisory and supportive (Figure 2).
 In terms of operational support, in collaboration with MS (at least) two types of plans can be seen, the main ones being the ‘supportive-advisory’ and the ‘action plans’.
-These plans set out a variety of activities (Figure 3).
+These plans set out a variety of activities.

 Even a glance at the performance of EASO in different Member States (MS) can help us identify some of the most basic issues involved and negatively impacting its operational framework and assisting process.

-Firstly, EASO’s corresponding bodies in the MS are being pushed around by central governmental authorities that aim to promote their politicized agendas, effectively cutting the agency’s voice.
-Whenever decisions need to be taken, due to its mandate, EASO is playing merely an ‘advisory role, while the final decisions on key policies are adopted unilaterally by the various responsible ministries (central government).
-An example where this practice becomes apparent is Cyprus, having adopted a more centralized control system on migration (i.e. the ministry has given significant, almost exclusive powers to decide on migrations issues, while the corresponding asylum-related bodies and agencies play a purely executive role).
-The corresponding voices of the bodies of EASO are thus being translated in background noise impacting the agency’s overall value as an advisory agency, and, therefore, its efficiency to implement its mandate.
-In reference to general enforcement issues, EASO remains a toothless tiger.
+Firstly, EASO’s corresponding bodies in the MS—i.e the national bodies/agencies that are responcible for carring out or assisting with the implementation of its mandate; ex.
+Asylum Services in Greece and Cyprus—are being ‘pushed around’ by central governmental executive authorities that aim to promote their politicized agendas, effectively cutting the agency’s voice.
+This means that, whenever decisions need to be taken, due to its mandate, EASO is only able to play its advisory statutory role, while the final decisions on key policies are adopted unilaterally by the various responsible ministries (central government).
+An example where this practice becomes apparent is Cyprus, having adopted a more centralized control system on migration (i.e. the ministry has given significant, almost exclusive powers to decide on migration issues, while the corresponding asylum-related bodies and agencies play a purely executive role).
+The corresponding voices of the national bodies of EASO are thus being translated in background noise impacting the agency’s overall value as an advisory agency, and, therefore, its efficiency to implement its supportive and advisory mandate.
+In other words, the existing mandate of the agency is not enough to impact real change on asylum-related matters, since even when it raises its voice state specific interests and policies come into play to silence it.
+Overall, in reference to general enforcement issues, EASO remains a toothless tiger.

 Secondly, even when EASO and its corresponding bodies proceed on undertaking further, more action-related steps, the agency does so by overstepping its operational powers, gaining indirect decision-making ones.
-For example, in Greece the agency shifted its competence from ”purely expert consulting” to ”undertaking interviews with asylum seekers and submitting recommendations that are followed and formally endorsed by domestic authorities” (Nicolosi and Rojo), thus showing a huge lack of accountability.
-In other words, it seems like it is willing to ”sacrifice accountability for effectiveness”.
+For example, in Greece the agency shifted its competence from “purely expert consulting” to “undertaking interviews with asylum seekers and submitting recommendations that are followed and formally endorsed by domestic authorities” (Nicolosi and Rojo), thus showing a huge lack of accountability.
+In other words, it seems like it is willing to “sacrifice accountability for effectiveness”.
+This can be considered as the main problem with EASO.
+However, despite accountability issues, further generalised problems relating the agencies overall effectiveness can be observed in other Member States such as Romania.
+While in Romania there has been a general improvement with regard to the cooperation with EASO, several issues (i.e. lack of access to education for asylum seekers) prove that there is still a big lack of effectiveness and operability on the part of the EU agency.
 Despite its willingness to overcome national deficiencies relating, for instance, to delays in the implementation of the EU legislative framework, the implementation of its action plans results in human rights violations and procedural shortcomings, as the cases of Greece and Romania reveal.

-Lastly, the lack of funding and of technical assistance make the realization of its prescribed mandate and mission difficult.
+Lastly, the lack of funding and of technical assistance in reference to EASO’s missions make the realization of its prescribed mandate and mission difficult.
 From a financial and administrative perspective, many MS, such as Malta, report issues with funding, while others, such as Greece, emphasize on the lack of coordination with corresponding national agencies.
-Especially regarding the latter, issues of ”Intra-EU and international solidarity and responsibility sharing” are some of the most immediate challenges according to the Commission.
-Further, in terms of providing technical assistance and expertise, as has been reported, EASO may tackle the possible issues by ”ensuring national experts and listing them in ‘asylum intervention pool’ with the aim of increasing the engagement of other MS”.
+Especially regarding the latter, issues of “intra-EU and international solidarity and responsibility sharing” are some of the most immediate challenges according to the Commission.
+Further, in terms of providing technical assistance and expertise, as has been reported, EASO may tackle the possible issues by “ensuring national experts and listing them in ‘asylum intervention pool’ with the aim of increasing the engagement of other MS”.
 However, this action remains insufficient, since the MS remain reluctant.
-This points, again to a lack of action at a citral-governmental level, as in the case of Romania.
-In this sense, even when EASO deploys its own officers to support and assist national authorities, they de facto ”tent to outnumber the national expert”, undertaking ”a substantial amount of work on their behalf” (Lisi and Eliantonio & Horii).
-The lack of adequate support-from EASO towards the MS and from the Central European level towards the agency-deteriorates significantly the implementation progress of EASO’s agenda, translating to a de facto ineffective instrument (in terms of speed and efficiency).
+This points to a lack of action at a central-governmental level.
+In this sense, even when, for example, EASO deploys its own officers to support and assist national authorities, they de facto “tent to outnumber the national experts”, undertaking “a substantial amount of work on their behalf” (Lisi and Eliantonio & Horii).
+Overall, the lack of adequate support—from EASO towards the MS and from the central European level towards the agency—deteriorates significantly the implementation progress of EASO’s agenda, translating to a de facto ineffective instrument (in terms of speed and efficiency).